Are you looking for a fun winter vacation idea in the US where you can enjoy the outdoors and some solitude away from the crowds?

 1. No Lines of Traffic or Crowds

-The one downfall to this is there are no ranger-led hikes or campfire talks in the winter.
+NOTE: There are no ranger-led hikes or campfire talks in the winter at Arches.

 Taking photographs of the formations and arches in the park requires patience for the majority of the year.
 You wait at each arch while everyone takes their turn to snap a selfie or photograph.